divide-x-plus/applstockvis/README.md

-# applstockvis
-Market reactions to Apple iPhone releases
+# Market Reaction to Apple iPhone Releases
+Collaborated with Pujaa Rajan

+This scrolling-based visualization presents the stock prices from 2014 to 2016 and provides users some interactivity to explore how iPhone releases played a role in Apple's stock prices during those years.